dimkr/nss-tls/README.md

     systemctl --user start nss-tlsd
     ldconfig

-Then, add "tls" to the "hosts" entry in /etc/nsswitch.conf, before "dns" or anything else that contains "dns" in its name.
+Then, add "tls" to the "hosts" entry in /etc/nsswitch.conf, before "dns" or anything else that contains "dns".

 This will enable a system nss-tlsd instance for all non-interactive processes (which runs as an unprivileged user) and a private instance of nss-tlsd for each user.
+Name resolving will happen through nss-tls and DNS will be attempted only if nss-tls fails.

 ## Choosing a DoH Server

-By default, nss-tls performs encrypted name lookup over HTTPS through [1.1.1.1](https://developers.cloudflare.com/1.1.1.1/dns-over-https/).
+By default, nss-tls performs encrypted name lookup over HTTPS through [cloudflare-dns.com/dns-query](https://developers.cloudflare.com/1.1.1.1/dns-over-https/).

 To use a different DNS over HTTPS (DoH) server, use the "resolver" build option:

     meson configure -Dresolver=dns9.quad9.net/dns-query

+## DoH Without Fallback to DNS

+To use nss-tls for name resolving, without falling back to DNS if resolving fails, build nss-tls with a DoH server specified using an address, e.g.:

+    meson configure -Dresolver=1.1.1.1/dns-query

+This way, nss-tls will not depend on other means of name resolving to resolve the DoH server name.

+Then, remove all DNS resolvers from the "hosts" entry in /etc/nsswitch.conf and keep "tls".

 ## Performance